thiennn/thiennn.github.io/_posts/2016-11-29-dockerizing-real-world-aspnetcore-application-original.md

 ---

 <div class="alert alert-warning" role="alert">
- This is the original version of my dockerizing approach.
-Newer version [here](/dockerizing-real-world-aspnetcore-application/)
+ This is the original version of my dockerizing approach. <a href="/dockerizing-real-world-aspnetcore-application/">The newer version</a>
 </div>

 One single command **`docker run -d -p 5000:5000 simplcommerce/nightly-build`**, waiting a couple of minutes for docker to pull the images and start the container.
 Then open your browser, type localhost:5000 and you got a shopping cart website written by aspnetcore up and running.
 Yahoo!!!!.
 In this blog post I will describe how I did it.